glotzerlab/hoomd-blue/sphinx-doc/howto/md.rst

 ..
 Copyright (c) 2009-2022 The Regents of the University of Michigan.
 ..
 Part of HOOMD-blue, released under the BSD 3-Clause License.

-Molecular Dynamics
+Molecular dynamics
 ===================

 How to model molecular systems
 ------------------------------

-To model molecular systems using Molecular Dynamic in HOOMD-blue:
+To model molecular systems using molecular dynamics in HOOMD-blue:

 1. Define the bonds, angles, dihedrals, impropers, and constraints as needed to the system `State <hoomd.State>`.